Uniform Tax Allowance for Builders and Mechanics

-You can claim a tax rebate for up to four years, so if you’re a basic-rate tax paying joiner you could receive a uniform tax rebate of up to £112.
+You can claim a tax rebate for up to four years, so if you’re a basic-rate taxpaying joiner, you could receive a tax rebate of up to £112.

 How much is the standard tax rebate for uniformed mechanics?

-For mechanics working in a garage repair shop, there is a flat-rate uniform expense allowance of £120 per tax year.
-This means that as a basic rate tax payer (20%) you could claim back £24 or as a higher rate tax payer (40%) you could claim back £48 per year.
+There is a flat-rate uniform expense allowance of £120 per tax year for mechanics working in a garage repair shop.
+This means that as a basic rate taxpayer (20%), you could claim back £24.
+As a higher rate taxpayer (40%), you could claim back £48 per year.